architech-boards/microzed-customization/source/meta_layer.rst

 .. host::

- | git clone -b dora https://github.com/architech-boards/meta-microzed.git
+ | git clone -b dizzy https://github.com/architech-boards/meta-microzed.git

 This layer depends with this one which defines the BSP for Xilinx devices: